ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 However, with respect to the expression `2. *. pi`, the environment is different because it contains the definition of `pi`.
 Local definitions create local environments.

-The scope of a definition is the set of environments where it is reachable.
+A definition's scope is the set of environments where it is reachable.

 Although OCaml is an expression-oriented language, it is not entirely free of statements.
-The `let` construct is a statement that may change the state of the environment by adding a name-value binding.
+The `let` construct is a statement that may change the state of the environment by adding a name-value *binding*.
 In some sense, the `let` is the only statement OCaml has.
-Note these expressions at the toplevel also fall into that category because they are equivalent to `let _ =` definitions.
+Note that the following expressions at the toplevel also fall into that category because they are equivalent to `let _ =` definitions.
 ```ocaml
 # (1.0 +. sqrt 5.0) /.
 2.0;;
 - : float = 1.6180339887498949